Myzel394/jsonfly.nvim/README.md

 * Array indices: `expo.android.imageAssets.0.uri`, `expo.android.imageAssets.3.uri`, `expo.android.imageAssets.[3].uri`
 * Escaping: `expo.android.tests.\0.name` -> Will not create an array but a key with the name `0`

+Please note: JSON(fly) is intended to be used with **human-readable** JSON files.
+Inserting keys won't work with minified JSON files.

 ## See also

 * [jsonpath.nvim](https://github.com/phelipetls/jsonpath.nvim) - Copy JSON paths to your clipboard